First-Time Home Buyers Incentives in Ontario

 Home Buyers’ Plan (HBP)

-The Home Buyers’ Plan (HBP) allows first-time home buyers to withdraw up to $60,000 from their Registered Retirement Savings Plan (RRSP) and use the funds to purchase a home.
-The amount withdrawn under the HBP is tax-free and must be repaid into the RRSP over 15 years.
+The Home Buyers’ Plan (HBP) allows first-time home buyers to withdraw up to $60,000 from their Registered Retirement Savings Plan (RRSP).
+They can then use the funds towards the purchase of a home.
+The amount withdrawn under the HBP is tax-free and must be repaid into your RRSP over 15 years, after the first 2 fiscal years from the year of purchase.

 To be eligible for the HBP, you must meet the following criteria:

-• If buying or building for a disabled person, the person must intend to occupy the home as their principal place of residence within 1 year.
+- If buying or building for a disabled person, they must intend to occupy the home as a principal place of residence within 1 year.

-The First-Time Home Buyer’s Tax Credit (HBTC) is a non-refundable tax credit available to first-time home buyers in Canada.
-This credit allows you to claim up to $10,000, providing a tax credit of up to $1,500 for eligible home buyers.
+The home buyers’ amount is a non-refundable tax credit available to first-time home buyers in Canada.
+Eligible home buyers can claim up to $10,000, which will provide a tax refund of up to $1,500 on your income tax return.

-To be eligible for the HBTC, you must meet both of the eligibility criteria:
+To be eligible for the tax credit, you must meet both of the eligibility criteria:

 GST/HST New Housing Rebate

-The GST/HST New Housing Rebate provides a rebate on the Goods and Services Tax (GST) or Harmonized Sales Tax (HST) paid on the purchase of a new or substantially renovated home.
+The GST/HST New Housing Rebate provides a rebate on the Goods and Services Tax (GST) or Harmonized Sales Tax (HST) on purchasing a newly or substantially renovated home.
 This rebate helps reduce the overall cost of buying a new home.

 What to Expect as a First-Time Home Buyer in Ontario

-As a first-time home buyer in Ontario, setting realistic expectations and preparing for the process is important.
+As a first-time home buyer in Ontario, setting realistic expectations and preparing for the process is essential to ensure you are fully prepared for homeownership.
 Here are some things you can expect:

-• Closing costs: In addition to the purchase price, various closing costs are associated with buying a home.
-These costs include legal and title fees, home inspection, appraisal, land transfer taxes, and property insurance.
+- Closing costs: Besides the purchase price, various closing costs are associated with buying a home.
+These include legal and title fees, home inspection, appraisal, land transfer taxes, and property insurance.
 Be sure to budget for these expenses.

 Local Homeowner Programs in Ontario

-• The County of Simcoe offers a Homeownership Program offering forgivable loans of 10% to eligible individuals or families up to a maximum of $50,000.
-The loan will be forgiven if you remain in your home for 20 years.
+- The County of Simcoe offers a Homeownership Program offering forgivable loans of 10% to eligible individuals or families up to a maximum of $50,000.
+The loan will be forgiven if you remain in the home for 20 years.

-• The Kingston and Area Home Ownership Program assists low to moderate-income households in buying an affordable home.
+- The Kingston and Area Home Ownership Program assists low to moderate-income households in buying an affordable home.
 The program provides down payment assistance in the form of a forgivable loan.
-Households currently renting in Kingston or the County of Frontenac can apply for 10% of the purchase price to a maximum of $44,000.
-To be eligible, you must have a household income of $94,000 or less and purchase a home priced at $440,000 or less.
+Households renting in Kingston or the County of Frontenac can apply for 10% of the purchase price on homes with a maximum purchase price of $500,000.

-• Muskoka offers the Gateway Muskoka Homeownership Program, a locally funded down payment assistance program to help make homeownership a reality.
-To qualify for 10% up to a maximum of $70,000, the maximum purchase price of the home must be 644,560, and household income must be at or below 108,300.
+- Muskoka offers the Gateway Muskoka Homeownership Program, a locally funded down payment assistance program to help make homeownership a reality.
+To qualify for 10% up to a maximum of $70,000, the home’s purchase price must be $726,600 or less, and household income must be at or below $112,400.

-• The Niagara Regions Welcome Home Niagara Homeownership Program provides 5% down payment assistance up to a maximum of $23,408.30 to eligible residents of the Niagara region.
-The maximum purchase price cannot exceed $468,166, and gross annual income must be below $85,900.
+- The Niagara Regions Welcome Home Niagara Homeownership Program provides 10% down payment assistance to a maximum of $66,774.80 to eligible residents of the Niagara region.
+The maximum purchase price cannot exceed $667,748.

 Frequently Asked Questions